My.EOU Portal Current Students Faculty/Staff

 A: It is not recommended that you work while in the program, as it is quite rigorous.

-A: Visit Student Accounts Tuition and Fees for information about program cost.
+A: Visit Student Financial Services Tuition and Fees for information about program cost.

 A: The College of Education offers career advising and hosts a spring Job Fair on campus for our Education students ONLY!
 Administrators from all over Oregon come to EOU to meet MAT students, talk with them about the hiring process, and facilitate both mock and real job interviews.